-- 60. It is proposed that the licence modification will take effect on 1 June 2014.
-The GCRA considers that two calendar months is sufficient for licensees to make any adjustments they identify as necessary in light of the licence modification. - 61.
-Representations or objections in relation to the proposed licence modification can be made in accordance with the arrangements set out below. - 62.
-Responses to this Draft Decision should be received by the GCRA before midnight on Thursday 1 May 2014.
-All submissions should be sent in writing or by email, clearly marked "Variations to fixed-term telecommunications contracts Draft Decision" and sent to the address below.
-If you wish, you can submit one submission for both the Draft Decision and the Initial Notice in Jersey, drawing out any island specificities.
+- 60. The licence modification will take effect on 1 June 2014 unless representations or objections are received, in which case, the relevant date will be set out in a Final Notice published under Article 11(5) of the Telecoms Law.
+The JCRA considers that two calendar months is sufficient for licensees to make any adjustments they identify as necessary in light of the direction. - 61.
+Representations or objections in relation to the licence modifications can be made in accordance with the arrangements set out below. - 62.
+Responses to this Initial Notice should be received by the JCRA before midnight on Thursday 1 May 2014.
+All submissions should be sent in writing or by email, clearly marked "Variations to fixed-term telecommunications contracts Initial Notice" and sent to the address below.
+If you wish, you can submit one submission for both the Initial Notice and the Draft Decision in Guernsey, drawing out any island specificities.